 The PW_ON connector is located on pins 9 and 10 of JF2.
 Momentarily contacting both pins will power on/off the system.
 The user can also configure this button to function as a suspend button.
-(See BIOS setup information on page 5-13).
+(See the Power Button Function in BIOS on page 5-13.)
 To turn off the power when set to suspend mode, hold down the power button for at least 4 seconds.
 See Table 2-5 for pin definitions.